XiuyeXYE/JSObjectOriented/README.md

-# JavaScript Utilities API
+# JavaScript Object Oriented
-Write some utilities API for me.
+Write some tools API for me.

 # Object-oriented: